 An air raid siren was installed on top of the UT Tower, while instructional classes on how to be an air raid warden were held in the Texas Union.
 The article is from a November 1942 issue of The Daily Texan.
 Click on the image for a larger view.

-In the fall of 1942, the War Effort Council, a committee intended to coordinate student war activities, looked for a way to solve a problem caused by the war.
+In the fall of 1942, the War Effort Council, a committee that coordinated student war activities, looked for a way to solve an issue caused by the war.
 The all-University dances, held every weekend in the Union Ballroom, were extraordinarily popular through the 1930s.
 Jazz greats such as Benny Goodman and Duke Ellington brought their bands to the campus, and revenue from the dances allowed the Union to remain self-supporting.
 With the onset of war came gas rationing and tire shortages.
-Dance bands could no longer tour the country; University students had to rely on local talent or supply their own.
+Dance bands could no longer easily tour the country; University students had to rely on local talent or supply their own.

 The highlight of the evening was the half-hour variety show, which was often unpredictable.
 A sorority might perform a short musical, complete with costumes and dancing, or individual students would entertain the crowd with stand-up comedy.
 Occasionally the football team brought down the house with their version of the Can-can.

 The bar was strictly non-alcoholic.
 Soft drinks and milkshakes were sold for a dime a glass.
 But it sparked the creation of a new concoction called “Kickapoo Joy Juice.”
 Made from orange juice, ice cream, coconut, and milk, it was “guaranteed to lift the drinker by his shoelaces, set him on a little pink cloud, and let him down easy.”

 The Longhorn Room continued in the Union for the duration of the war and attracted national attention.
 National periodicals Downbeat, PIC and Mademoiselle printed features, while Downbeat judged the Longhorn Room as “one of the most unique entertainments in American colleges.”